 Beyond grants available in your state, consider federal grants that are available to all students who can demonstrate financial need.
 They include:

-A big difference between single-mother grants for college and scholarships is that the latter can be found in more places, online and off.
-In fact, you might find scholarships serving single parents from any of the following organizations:
+A big difference between single-parent grants for college and scholarships is that the latter can be found in more places, online and off.
+In fact, you might find scholarships for single parents from any of the following organizations:

 - Your school

 If you’re already enrolled in college, or at least know where you’ll be attending, contact your school’s financial aid office.
 Explain your situation as a single mother or father, and your campus representative should point you in the right direction.